awsdocs/amazon-ecs-developer-guide/doc_source/register-multiple-targetgroups.md

 + Multiple target groups are only supported when you use the Application Load Balancer or Network Load Balancer load balancer types\.
 + Multiple target groups are only supported when the service uses the rolling update \(`ECS`\) deployment controller type\.
 If you are using the CodeDeploy or an external deployment controller, multiple target groups are not supported\.
 + Multiple target groups are supported for services containing tasks using both the Fargate and EC2 launch types\.
-+ When creating a service that specifies multiple target groups, you must omit any task IAM role and the Amazon ECS service\-linked role must be created\.
++ When creating a service that specifies multiple target groups, the Amazon ECS service\-linked role must be created\.
+The role is created by omitting the `role` parameter in API requests, or the `Role` property in CloudFormation\.
 For more information, see [Using Service\-Linked Roles for Amazon ECS](using-service-linked-roles.md)\.

 ## Example Service Definitions<a name="multiple-targetgroups-examples"></a>